Juniper/fluent-plugin-grpc-oc-keyvalue/README.md

 </source>
 ```

-* Configuration with one device and multiple sensors
+* Configuration with one device and multiple sensors:

-With below configuration data from '/interfaces/' sensor is stored in 'junoper.oc./interfaces/' table and data from '/components/' will be stored in 'junoper.oc./components/' table.
+..* With below configuration data from '/interfaces/' sensor is stored in 'junoper.oc./interfaces/' table and data from '/components/' will be stored in 'junoper.oc./components/' table.
-Authentication used here is Password based
+..* Authentication used here is Password based
 ```toml
 <source>
     @type juniper_openconfig